 - Withdraw consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

-You may exercise your rights by contacting us on the address set out under the header “Contact” below.
+You may exercise your rights by contacting us through this form under the header “Contact” below.

 You should be aware that in some cases, especially if you wish us to delete or stop processing your personal data, this may also mean that we may not be able to continue to provide the services and/or products to you.

 What responsibility do we have for third party websites?

 The website contains links to other websites.
 We are not responsible for the privacy policies or practices of third party websites.